langautier/scanned-photos/README.md

 The need is to display images with text next to them and to be able to easily move when sorting.
 With the constraint that it is simple and quick to do given my current skills and the single use.
 So, Word and VBA will be the convenitent solution.

+As a result, two additional tools are necessary :
+- [ImageMagick](https://imagemagick.org/) for resizing images files
+- [ExifTool](https://exiftool.org/) for reading, writing and editing meta information in images files

 # Main functionalities
 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/mainscreen.png)